Prof. Nikola Kasabov, IEEE Fellow and RSNZ Fellow

 Nikola Kasabov is Fellow of IEEE, Fellow of the Royal Society of New Zealand, Fellow of the INNS College of Fellows, Fellow of the NZ Institute of IT Professionals NZ, Distinguished Fellow of the Royal Academy of Engineering and the Scottish Computer Society, UK.
 He is the Founding Director of the KEDRI Institute and Professor of Knowledge Engineering at Auckland University of Technology (AUT), George Moore Professor of Cognitive Data Analytics of Ulster University UK and Advisory Professor of the Shanghai Jiao Tong University.
 Kasabov is a Past President of the Asia Pacific Neural Network Society (APNNS) and the International Neural Network Society (INNS).
 He is a Co-Editor-in-Chief of the Springer journal Evolving Systems and serves as Associate Editor of Neural Networks, IEEE Transactions of CDS, Information Sciences, Applied Soft Computing and other journals.
 His main research interests are in the areas of neural networks, computational intelligence, artificial intelligence, soft computing, bioinformatics, neuroinformatics.
 He has published more than 650 publications that include 10 books, 240 journal papers, 29 patents.
 He has presented more than 80 plenary and invited talks at international conferences.
 More information of Prof. Kasabov can be found on: https://kedri.aut.ac.nz/staff/staff-profiles/professor-nikola-kasabov.

-Prof. David Zhang, IEEE Fellow and IAPR Fellow
+Prof. David Zhang, RSC Fellow, IEEE Fellow and IAPR Fellow

 Chinese University of Hong Kong (Shenzhen), China